tsileo/dirtools/README.rst

 The hashdir represent the state of every files in a directory.
 It compute the hash of the hash of each file recurively.

-Here is how to compute the hash of a directory:
+Here is how to compute the hash of a directory, excluded files ares skipped if any.

 .. code-block:: python